Skip to main content

 There are two common methods for transporting a car between Austria and the UK:

-Ro-Ro (Roll-on/Roll-off) Shipping: In Ro-Ro shipping, the car is driven onto a specialized vessel at the port of origin (Austria) and driven off at the destination port in the United Kingdom.
+With Ro-Ro shipping, the car is driven onto a specialised vessel at the port of origin (Austria) and driven off at the destination port in the UK.
 Ro-Ro shipping is typically faster and more cost-effective for transporting cars.
 The transit time for Ro-Ro shipping from Austria to the UK is usually around 2 to 5 days.

 Please keep in mind that these transit times are rough estimates and can be influenced by various factors, including the shipping company’s schedule, specific shipping route, weather conditions, and customs clearance procedures.

-For more precise and up-to-date information on shipping times for a car from Austria to the United Kingdom, please fill in a quote form.
+For more precise and up-to-date information on shipping times for a car from Austria to the United Kingdom, please fill in a quote form and we’ll be happy to advise.

 How much does it cost to transport a car from Austria to the United Kingdom?